Eastern Sounds

-Eastern Sounds is an album by jazz saxophonist and multi-instrumentalist Yusef Lateef, recorded in 1961.
+Eastern Sounds is a studio album by the jazz multi-instrumentalist and composer Yusef Lateef.
+It was released in April 1962 through Prestige Records on their Moodsville imprint.
+The recording was made in September 1961.
 The album features Lateef's continued exploration of Middle Eastern music, which were incorporated into his version of hard bop with a quartet featuring Barry Harris on piano.
 The opening track features Lateef on Chinese globular flute, generally called xun.
 The fusing of musical genres was not a new thing in jazz or for Lateef as his 1957 album Prayer to the East incorporated the shehnai and Middle Eastern influences in playing jazz standards.
-Aside from Lateef's original compositions, there are covers of themes from the films Spartacus and The Robe, the last one being used as samples by Blockhead and Nujabes.
+In addition to original compositions by Lateef, Eastern Sounds includes covers of themes from the films Spartacus and The Robe.